lucylow/Martha_Stewart/README.md

   * **Ex.3 Predator-Prey Algorithms**
     * Ping and sharks
     * Reverse engineer stealth algorithms, **attack and win**
-    * Put noise out there to confuse the other algorithms
+    * Put noise out there to confuse other algorithms

 * **Ultra-Fast Black Swan**
   * When you have species that all look the same in the ecosystem, the system crashes

 ---